zhou13/lcnn/README.md

 ### Installation

-For the ease of reproducibility, you are suggested to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) (or [anaconda](https://www.anaconda.com/distribution/) if you prefer) before following executing the following commands.
+For the ease of reproducibility, you are suggested to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) before following executing the following commands.

 ```bash
 git clone https://github.com/zhou13/lcnn